 The Top Energy Stocks for 2022: Final Words

 Energy stocks continue to stand tall among rising inflation rates and volatility in the global economy.
-The companies mentioned in this article look to be a great addition to any investment portfolio as the energy demand grows.
+As the energy demand grows, the companies mentioned in this article look to be a great addition to any investment portfolio.
 You may regret the chance to pick up some shares right now.